What goes on

 - The world’s best coaches help people be ready to perform.
 That’s their only agenda and focus.
 They help people develop their readiness formula, use it every day and keep learning how to do that better and better.

 - They use the framework.
-Every bit of coaching they do will be about helping the performer be clear on their goals, what great performance needs to look and feel like in their arena and how to use and gather resources that will help them to deliver.
+Every bit of high performance coaching they do will be about helping the performer be clear on their goals, what great performance needs to look and feel like in their arena and how to use and gather resources that will help them to deliver.

-- High impact coaching is just about this.
+- High impact performance coaching is just about this.
 Nothing more, nothing less.
 It keeps things simple and top coaches aren’t afraid to have the same conversations and ask the same questions

 - Good coaches use the framework to assess and understand the performer.
 They’ll be checking whether the performer has all four stages of the framework covered.
 If there’s an area they’re not clear on or are missing, that’s where they focus their coaching.